rplaurindo/db_utils/README.md

     host: ...
 ```

-Includes ```Migreatest::Rails::Connector``` in your model that are encapsulated in a module to automatically connect to database.
+Includes ```TableControlHelper::Rails::Connector``` in your model that are encapsulated in a module to automatically connect to database.

 **Obs.**: The modules must have same name that the namespace defined in ```database.yml```